AssassinAsh/authentication/README.md

 To run the Unit tests

-> go test server/GrpcServer_test.go -v
+> go test server/GrpcServer_test.go -v (TestFunction_name)

+### The otp generated would be visible in the logs, use in while running VerifyOtp test case.